Chinmay922/Deep-Learning-with-HPC/README.md

 # Tasks

-1 Run the existing sample code “base.ipynb”.
+1) Run the existing sample code “base.ipynb”.
 During the training check what is your GPU usage percentage using the command “nvidia-smi –l”.

 * Change the Number of Epochs, Learning Rate, Batch Size and check your test accuracy everytime.

+2) Modify the code for better performance by using two GPUs and check your GPU performance again and test accuracy.

+3) Plotting the accuracy against the number of training Epochs on a Graph using matplotlib.
+Plotting the graph for Epochs in range vs Training Accuracy.

+4)